 Bottom line

-For home power outage backup: the EcoFlow River 2 (256Wh, ~$200) is the best all-around pick.
+For home power outage backup: the EcoFlow River 2 (256Wh, ~$179 – $239) is the best all-around pick.
 It powers any CPAP, runs most people two nights without a humidifier, and doubles as general backup power.
+For a dedicated CPAP unit, the EASYLONGER ES960 (297Wh) is the best-value multi-night option.

-For travel and air: the Medistrom Pilot-24 Lite (97Wh, ~$300) is worth the premium if you own a compatible machine.
-Under 100Wh means zero questions at airport security.
+For travel and air: the Medistrom Pilot-24 Lite (97Wh, ~$169 – $199) is worth the premium if you own a compatible machine.
+Under 100Wh means zero questions at airport security — and it's one of the only options that actually clears the cabin's 160Wh ceiling.

 For camping: match capacity to trip length.
 A 240–260Wh station handles weekend trips.
 Add a solar panel for anything longer.